CW Time Sequencing for Amplifiers

 - The switching voltage may be very different:

-- Most moderen amplifiers use relays that switch with just 12vdc - or if using high voltage vacuum relays, have their own internal switching circuitry which may be switched at 12 to 24vdc.
+- Most moderen amplifiers use relays that switch with just 12vdc - or if using high voltage vacuum relays, have their own internal switching circuitry which enables the transceiver to key with just 12vdc.

-- Some older amplifiers have amps that use much higher levels of switching voltage. these are often on the order of -120v to -140v and CANNOT be switched with most modern transceivers.
+- Some older amplifiers have amps that use much higher levels of switching voltage. these are often on the order of -120v to -140v and CANNOT be switched with many modern transceivers.

 - Some older amplifiers used 115v AC with their relays.
 These cannot be switched with most modern transceivers; they must be switched using a relay.